Strongyloidiasis

 Autoinfection

-Autoinfection explains why strongyloidiasis can persist for many decades and helps account for the extremely high worm burden in the hyperinfection syndrome and disseminated strongyloidiasis.
+Autoinfection explains why strongyloidiasis can persist for many decades and accounts for the extremely high worm burden in hyperinfection syndrome and disseminated strongyloidiasis.

 Hyperinfection syndrome and disseminated strongyloidiasis

 Hyperinfection syndrome may result from a newly acquired Strongyloides infection or from activation of a previously asymptomatic one.
 In either case, it can result in disseminated disease in which organs that are not usually part of the parasite’s normal life cycle (eg, central nervous system [CNS], skin, liver, heart) are affected.
-Hyperinfection typically occurs in people who have impaired Th2 type cell-mediated immunity including those taking corticosteroids or immunosuppressive biologics, receiving immunosuppressive therapy for solid organ or hematopoietic stem cell transplants, or infected with the human T-lymphotropic virus 1 (HTLV-1).
-Hyperinfection has also been associated with alcoholism and malnutrition.
-However, hyperinfection and disseminated strongyloidiasis are less common than might be predicted among patients with HIV/AIDS, even those living in areas where Strongyloides is highly endemic.
+Hyperinfection typically occurs in people who have impaired Th2 type cell-mediated immunity, including those taking corticosteroids or immunosuppressive biologics, receiving immunosuppressive therapy for solid organ or hematopoietic stem cell transplants, or infected with the human T-lymphotropic virus 1 (HTLV-1).
+Hyperinfection has also been associated with alcohol use disorder and malnutrition.
+However, hyperinfection and disseminated strongyloidiasis are less common than might be predicted among patients with advanced HIV infection, even those living in areas where Strongyloides is highly endemic.

-Patients with undiagnosed strongyloidiasis may progress to hyperinfection or disseminated disease if corticosteroid therapy is initiated, including patients with COVID-19S. stercoralis (1).
+Patients with undiagnosed strongyloidiasis may progress to hyperinfection or disseminated disease if corticosteroid therapy is initiated.

 Symptoms and Signs of Strongyloidiasis